neel-lab/webGlycoEnzDB/TargetScanScripts/readme.md

 TargetScan Files: https://www.targetscan.org/cgi-bin/targetscan/data_download.vert80.cgi

+TargetScan miRNA data are not part of the GlycoEnzDB currently due to insufficient experimental validation data

 ## How to:
 1. _targetscandata_ directory will contain the text files from TargetScan and the gene list as an excel file